Project detail

 We created a collaborative session that involves Me(Designer), UI Developers, Backend developers and a project manager to prioritise features based on effort and impact because of budget and time constraints.

-I started UI design for the website.
 I was assigned tasks in weekly design sprints which involved designing, feedback, iteration and presenting the designs to clients to get approval.

 For the website to be familiar to the users in the Netherland, we kept the design similar to the other competitors in Netherland.
 The websites involved big fonts, bright colors and similar website structures in terms of navigation and content.
 I designed interfaces in such a way that it retains all the common patterns and a more clean look when compared to the old website.